Stockton schoolyard shooting: Aftermath

 Three weeks after the shooting, on February 7, Michael Jackson made a short visit to the school; he personally met and spoke with several of the children and staff members affected by the event.

-Several survivors of the Stockton schoolyard shooting later formed Cleveland School Remembers: a non-profit organization aimed at reducing all forms of gun violence and spreading awareness of the lasting impact gun violence has not just on direct survivors, but upon entire communities.
+Several survivors of the Stockton schoolyard shooting later formed Cleveland School Remembers: a Stockton-based non-profit organization aimed at reducing all forms of gun violence and spreading awareness of the lasting impact gun violence has not just on direct survivors, but upon entire communities.
+The organization actively operates on a local and national level.

-In January 2024, one of the founders of this Stockton-based organization, Judy Weldon, would reflect: "If you think that the shooting was a long time ago and [it is] over and done with, you'd be wrong ...
+In January 2024, one of the founders of Cleveland School Remembers, Judy Weldon, would reflect: "If you think that the shooting was a long time ago and [it is] over and done with, you'd be wrong ...
 Some who were on campus that day live in stress and fear, even after so many years."